 Google is in a flow of introducing new Accelerated Mobile Pages features and others are definitely going to take on the challenge.
-So, we are expecting a slew of AMP updates in 2018.
+So, we are expecting a slew of AMP updates.

-For all latest updates on AMP, bookmark this AMP News 2018 post.
+For all latest updates on AMP, bookmark this AMP News.

 Some Handpicked Articles on AMP News: